Flizzet/pixijs-spaceships/README.md

 # PixiJS Spaceships
 [2018] Spaceship game made in PixiJS.
-Single HTML5 index file using base64 embedding for assets
+Built as a practice for PixiJS game development.

 [Play it here](www.flizzet.com/private/pixispaceship/index.html)